nhsengland/datascience/docs/mres/shmi_classification.md

 ---
 title: "Using alternative modelling methods and more granular diagnosis encoding for the Summary Hospital-level Mortality Indicator (SHMI)"
 summary: "The Summary Hospital Mortality Indicator (SHIMI) does not score well when modelling some diagnosis groups despite using ROC AUC score which is forgiving when class imbalance is high.
 This study aimed to explore the effect on scores of replacing the Charlson index score with up to 260 one hot encoded diagnosis features as well as testing lasso regression and XGboost instead of the current SHMI ridge regression models.
 It also used PR AUC score instead of ROC AUC score."
-tags: ['PRIMARY_CARE', 'CLASSIFICATION','MODELLING', 'MACHINE_LEARNING,'PYTHON', 'R', 'SQL', 'COMPLETE']
+tags: ['PRIMARY_CARE', 'CLASSIFICATION','MODELLING', 'MACHINE_LEARNING','PYTHON', 'R', 'SQL', 'COMPLETE']
 ---

 *This project was completed by Adam Hollings, Principal Data Scientist, in the Central Data Science Team, as part of the Data Science MRes at the University of Leeds*